Tree and Plant Health Services

 Insects, Pests and Disease

-Why Choose Stein Tree Service for Plant Health Care?
+Why Choose Stein Tree Service for Tree and Plant Health Care?

 Our state-of-the-art equipment is ready for immediate response.
-Our company fleet consists of chippers, several aerial lift trucks, chippers, chipper trucks and stump grinding machines as well as various pieces of machinery for right-of-way work.
+Our company fleet consists of chippers, several aerial lift trucks, a compact life, chippers, chipper trucks, and stump grinding machines as well as various pieces of machinery for right-of-way work.

-Stein Tree Service has cared for trees in the area for 33 years.
+Stein Tree Service has cared for trees in the area for over 35 years.
 For a free plant health care consultation, contact us at 302-478-3511 today!